 If the Board reconsiders a decision or order before the request for review is made, the Board will provide the parties to the decision or order with a reconsidered decision.
-The reconsidered decision gives rise to a new right to request a review under section 268.
+The reconsidered decision, to confirm, vary or cancel the previous decision or order, gives rise to a new right to request a review under section 268.